shimaore/huge-play/middleware/client/ingress/send.coffee.md

 `session.targets` might be a list of target domains (to be used with the current destination number)

+* session.targets (array of strings) Targets were to send inbound calls.
+* cfg.ingress_target (string) The target to use if no `session.targets` is present.

       targets = @session.targets ? [@cfg.ingress_target]

 `session.uris` might be a list of target URIs (to be used with the standard SIP profile)